 In July 1991, HHS, issued final regulations defining various "safe harbors" under the Anti-Kickback Statute.
+Business arrangements that meet the requirements of the safe harbors are not treated as criminal violations under the Anti-Kickback Statute.
 Business arrangements that do not meet the safe harbor requirements do not necessarily violate the Anti-Kickback Statute, but may be subject to scrutiny by the federal government to determine compliance.
 Two of the original safe harbors issued in 1991 apply to business arrangements similar to those used in connection with our surgical facilities: the "Investment Interest" safe harbor and the "Personal Services and Management Contracts" safe harbor.
 However, the structure of the partnerships and limited liability companies operating our surgery centers and surgical hospitals, as well as our various business arrangements involving physician group practices, do not satisfy all of the requirements of either safe harbor.
 We have entered into management agreements to manage the majority of our surgical facilities.
 Most of these agreements call for our subsidiary to be paid a percentage-based management fee.
 Because our management fees are generally based on a percentage of revenue, our management agreements do not typically meet the Personal Services and Management Contracts safe harbor.
 We have implemented formal compliance programs designed to safeguard against overbilling and believe that our management agreements comply with the requirements of the Anti-Kickback Statute.
 However, we cannot assure you that the OIG would find our compliance programs to be adequate or that our management agreements would be found to comply with the Anti-Kickback Statute.